Wasted-Audio/ryukau_LV2Plugins/README.md

 - <kbd>Shift</kbd> + <kbd>Mouse Left Drag</kbd>: Fine adjustment.
 - <kbd>Ctrl</kbd> + <kbd>Left Click</kbd>: Reset to default.

-Some controls turns red when pointing.
+Some controls turn red when pointing.
 They can be the cause of potential blow up or stopping all sounds for a while.
 It is recommended to always change those controls slowly with <kbd>Shift</kbd> + <kbd>Mouse Left Drag</kbd>.

 TextKnob which is shown in the image below has an additional control <kbd>Mouse Right Click</kbd> to flip min/max.